djehelmohamedsalah/djehelmohamedsalah/README.md

 I develop complete mobile solutions — from UI implementation to architecture planning — with emphasis on performance, scalability, and long-term maintainability.

-Currently open to **Junior Flutter Developer opportunities** and collaborative projects.
+Open to Flutter development opportunities and collaborative projects contributing to real-world products within professional teams.

 ---